anarm717/orderpack/README.md

 The API can calculate the number of packs we need to ship to the customer.

-I used gorilla mux for routing, swagger ui for documentation and testing
+I used gorilla mux for routing, swagger ui for documentation and testing.

 Description: